 Muscles are a bundle of fibrous tissue that have the ability to contract, producing movement or maintaining a certain position.
 Muscle is heavy but lean, it can make you bigger or smaller depending on what your body looked like before.
 If you are overweight and you jump right into it building muscle and trying to sculpt, chances are you will look fatter.
 However, if you lose weight and get into building and sculpting after that, then you will start to appear thinner but weigh more.

 When getting into a building routine it is crucial to continue some cardio, maybe not as much, but still some.
-Many bodybuilders actually prefer a more high intensity interval training, because it spikes your body’s natural HGH levels, helping you build muscle faster, as well as repair muscles more rapidly.
+Many bodybuilders actually prefer a higher intensity interval training, because it spikes your body’s natural HGH levels, helping you build muscle faster, as well as repair muscles more rapidly.

-An example of a common high intensity interval training at the gym would be:
+An example of a common high intensity interval training workout at the gym include:

-- after 5 minutes lift your normal sets
+- After 5 minutes lifting your normal sets

-- about half way through jump on the treadmill, do a sprint/run combo for about 15 minutes
+- About halfway through jumping on the treadmill and doing a sprint/run combo for about 15 minutes

-- finish your sets, and wrap it all up with some cool down jogging or power walking again for about 5 minutes.
+- Finishing your sets and wrap it all up with some cool down jogging or power walking again for about 5 minutes.

 Building muscle will help you in many ways not only in your appearance, it will make your body a fat burning machine, HGH levels will consistently be in production, and you will have more stamina and agility.